nikolay-vrjam/com.unity.addressables/readme.md

 ## The solution

 The solution comes in the form of performing the build process of the base game and all DLC packages in one step.
-In essence, what this implementation does is, have the Addressables build-pipeline perform one large build all all assets tracked for the base game and each of its DLC packages, and afterwards, extract the contents per defined DLC package and create a separate content catalog for each of them.
+In essence, what this implementation does is, have the Addressables build-pipeline perform one large build of all assets tracked by the base game and each of its DLC packages, and afterwards, extract the contents per defined DLC package and create a separate content catalog for each of them.
 Finally, Addressables creates the final content catalog file for the left-over asset groups, those that remain for the base game.

 ## Installation

 This package is best installed using Unity's Package Manager.
 Fill in the URL found below in the package manager's input field for git-tracked packages:

 > https://github.com/juniordiscart/com.unity.addressables.git

-**Note**: this repository does not track every available version of the vanilla Addressables package.
-It's only kept up-to-date sporadically.

 ### Updating a vanilla installation